tomhrr/dale/doc/1-8-init-destroy.md

 `setf-move-init` functions.
 They are used whenever `dst` has already been initialised.

+If a type should only be moved, and not copied, declare a function named `setf-copy-disabled` over the type.
+If that declaration exists, any attempt to implicitly or explicitly copy a value of that type will fail with the error message 'copying is disabled for this type'.

 Multiple `setf-` functions, supporting different source types, may be defined over a single destination type.